maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 ## Python or PyEZ

 ### Python
++ Python 3.x is not fully backwards compatible with Python 2.x
++
 + to comment
 + **Feedback : Python uses the # symbol to indicate comments (alternatively, three quotes before and after the block of code might be used to indicate a multi-line comment).**
 + A global variable can only be used by functions that are defined later*